Norbert P. Arnold

-Norbert P. Arnold, Jr. (November 3, 1920 – December 13, 2014) was an American mechanical engineer, businessman, and politician.
+Norbert P. Arnold, Jr. (October 3, 1920, – December 13, 2014) was an American mechanical engineer, businessman, and politician.

 Born in Staples, Minnesota, Arnold served in the United States Navy during World War II.
-He received his bachelor's degree in mechanical engineering from University of Minnesota.
-He owned a manufacturing company in Pengilly, Minnesota and had invented the Arnold Ranger V (later renamed Arnold Ferret Tracker), a twin tracked, no ski all season vehicle.
+He received his bachelor's degree in mechanical engineering from the University of Minnesota.
+He owned a manufacturing company in Pengilly, Minnesota and had invented the Arnold Ranger V (later renamed Arnold Ferret Tracker), a twin-tracked, no-ski season vehicle.
 From 1967 to 1977, Arnold served in the Minnesota State Senate and was a Democrat.
 In 1983, Arnold retired and moved to Inver Grove Heights, Minnesota.